If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 The distribution of applications is random, so you will never know exactly who evaluated it.
 However, the chances are high that it will be a mix of faculty, staff, and fourth year students.

-Two people grade each response on your application (for a total of six markers).
-If there is a significant discrepancy in the scores given for a single response, your response will be evaluated by another person.
+2 people grade each response on your application.
+If there is a significant discrepancy in the scores given for a single response, it will be evaluated by another person.

 You might be asking, “How can I get accepted to McMaster Health Sciences?
 This program is so competitive!”

-Although it might seem like getting into this top-tier is almost impossible, understanding exactly what exactly the admissions committee is looking for can help you create the best application possible.
+Although it might seem like getting into this top-tier is almost impossible, understanding exactly what the admissions committee is looking for can help you create the best essays possible.

 The reviewers want to see the following things in each of your answers: